Summer Food Service Program InformationAdministrative and operational information and guidance for organizations that participate in the program.

 What must SFSP sponsors know about federal and state procurement regulations?

-Chapter 6, page 83, of the 2016 USDA SFSP Administrative Guide states the following:
+Chapter 6, page 83, of the 2016 USDA SFSP Administrative Guidance For Sponsors states the following:

 All procurement of food, supplies, goods, and other services with Program funds by sponsors must comply with procurement standards prescribed in Uniform Administrative Requirements for Grants and Agreements with Institutions of Higher Education, Hospitals, and Other Non-Profit Organizations located at 2 CFR Part 200 as well as 7 CFR Part 225.
 Procurement standards are specifically located in 7 CFR Part 225.17 and 2 CFR Part 200.317-326.
 (Note: Parts 3016 and Part 3019 have been superseded by 2 CFR Part 200 as adopted and supplemented by USDA in 2 CFR Part 400 for the SFSP and other Child Nutrition Programs.)

-You can view Webinar training videos and additional information regarding SFSP procurement policies and procedures at the Nutrition Procurement Training–Community Nutrition Programs Web page.
+You can view Webinar training videos and additional information regarding SFSP procurement policies and procedures on the Procurement Training–Community Nutrition Programs Web page.

 SFSP Program Guidance and Program Resources